 4. Receive water delivery.

-Take note of who is scheduled to receive water both before and after you on your scheduled delivery date.
+Take note of who is scheduled to receive water before and after you on your scheduled delivery date.

 About 30 minutes before your water is scheduled to arrive, look around your neighborhood and check all standboxes to make sure the gates are set properly.
 Any water listed as ditch time immediately prior to your scheduled time is your responsibility to manage.

 At your scheduled time, open your yard valve or port cover in your ditch.

 If water is late, check with your neighbors to determine the possible cause.
 If water is running early, you can notify the next neighbor on the schedule to pick up a little early.
 This helps prevent flooding and is helpful to your neighbors.

 At the end of your scheduled time, make sure to close your valve or replace the port cover in your ditch.